-The Morris Island boat tour is 3+ Hours total, 90 minutes on Morris Island (The tour formerly known as “Stormin’ the Beach”) So…what is the Morris Island boat tour all about?
+The Morris Island tour is 3+ Hours total, with 90 minutes on Morris Island.
+So…what is the Morris Island boat tour all about?
 First things first-It’s a walking tour on Morris Island.
 Don’t sign up for this if you aren’t comfortable walking approximately 2/3 of a mile!
-Of course, you can hang out on the boat with me if you don’t want to walk… Hop on one of our boats for a scenic trip out to Morris Island and catch some of the sights in Charleston Harbor.
-On the way out, one of our guides will do some show and tell, and give a summary about what to look for while you”re you’re on the beach.
-We’ll pass Fort Sumter, and share a bit of history with you while we’re at it.
-You might even see dolphins on the way out!
-If we do, which usually happens, of course we’re gonna stop and tell you about em… Once we land, your guide will then spend the next 90 minutes helping you search for beach treasure, as well and share some barrier island beach ecology, including tidal mechanics, the benefits of marsh areas and exploring the intertidal zone.
-You don”t have to walk with your guide, but your chances of finding treasure will go way up, just sayin’…
+Come catch some of the sights in Charleston Harbor.
+We’ll pass Fort Sumter, watch for dolphins on the way out (which usually happens) and of course we’re gonna stop and tell you about all of it.
+Once we land, your guide will then spend the next 90 minutes helping you search for beach treasure, as well and share some ecology, tidal mechanics, the benefits of marsh areas and exploring the intertidal zone.
+You don”t have to walk with your guide, but your chances of finding treasure will go way up if you let us help.

-Whats so special about the Morris Island boat tour?
-Well, Morris Island is unspoiled, undeveloped and undeniably the ecological jewel of Charleston Harbor.
+Morris Island is unspoiled, undeveloped and undeniably the ecological jewel of Charleston Harbor.
 It’s also rich in history, scenery and vibe.
 Go early enough and we might be the only ones there.
-No power, no homes, no buildings, no bridges to get out there.
-Just a barrier island as Mother Nature intended.
 Walking down towards “the old Charleston jetty”, reveals a set of rocks that acts like a big filter, and “helps” the treasure wash up on the beach.
-You never know, you might even find civil war relics, old bullets or even a pirates treasure- Arghhhh, which of course you”ll have to share with us (think of it as our commission), or else its Davey Jones’ locker with you, matey.
-(Didn”t Davey Jones sing for “The Monkees”?
-Why does he have a locker?
-Why are pirates constantly threatening each other with this?)